 This is often a dilemma – should you use social media to come out?
 Ideally, no. Sometimes, the use of social media may give you strength when you decide to share your story with the world.
 An emotional FB post or a dramatic Twitter statement will definitely attract eyeballs but it can also have extreme reactions.

-Given the more positive narrative towards LGBTQ issues, chances are that you will win a lot of support among people, which might give you the courage to talk to your family in case your biggest concern is how to come out of the closet to your parents.
+Given the more positive narrative toward LGBTQ issues, chances are that you will win a lot of support among people, which might give you the courage to talk to your family in case your biggest concern is how to come out of the closet to your parents.

 However, it might impact another person – friend or family – negatively as well.
 He or she would have appreciated it if you told him in person.
-While your emotions matter the most, do remember that you will need to factor in the feelings of the person you are revealing a very deep part of yourself to.
+While your emotions matter the most, do remember that you will need to factor in the feelings of the person you are revealing a very deep part of yourself too.

 7. Coming out to your employer